jundalisay/superb/content/en/_index.md

 tricon2:
-  title : "The Soul of the Physical Universe" heading : "Material Superphysics" subtitle : "Based on the five layers of the ancient Greek, Hindus, and Chinese" icon : "/icons/spmat.png"
+  title : "The Soul of the Physical Universe" heading : "Material Superphysics" subtitle : "Based on Descartes and the five layers of the ancient Greek, Hindus, and Chinese" icon : "/icons/spmat.png"
   link: "/material/principles"
   items: